Clicky

 Check in on your digital habits.

 Review the last week and the time you spent on your phone, computer and other digital devices.
 Use this Sunday reset time to consider how your digital exposure affected your mind, eyes, shoulders, mental health and sleep.
 If there were some downsides, how can you shift things for the week to give yourself a bit of a break.
 For instance, would taking a five minute screen break every 30 minutes help.
-Listen to the Body Electric podcast for more inspiration.
+Listen to the for more inspiration.

 Set some digital boundaries to experiment with just for the week.
 Next Sunday, you can reassess and see what worked and what did not.
 You might want to try sleeping with your phone in another room, turning on do not disturb from 7:00 pm to 7:00 am.
 Try deleting a social media app for the week or unfollowing any accounts that make you feel bad.
-For more ideas listen to this podcast episode about social media habits from Bad on Paper.
+For more ideas listen to about social media habits from Bad on Paper.

 Create a 3-day meal plan.